Skip to main content

 • Scope: Internal connections work in one workspace; public connections can install into many.
 Installation scope controls which workspaces are eligible.

 • Identity: Internal connections operate as their own bot user with permissions independent of any specific person.
 Public connections act on behalf of the individual user who authorized them — the access token is tied to that user.
+Personal access tokens are also tied to one user, but they are created directly by that user instead of through OAuth.

 • Page access: Internal connections require workspace members to manually share pages via the “Add connections” menu.
 Public connections use the OAuth page picker, where users choose which pages to grant access to during the authorization flow.